Altinity/helm-charts/README.md

 - **[clickhouse-keeper-sts](./charts/clickhouse-keeper-sts/)**: Deploys ClickHouse Keeper using StatefulSets for better data persistence.
 - **[keeper-sts](./charts/clickhouse-keeper-sts/)**: Deploys ClickHouse Keeper using StatefulSets for better data persistence.

+## Community

+These charts are a community effort sponsored by Altinity.
+The best way to reach us or ask questions is:

+* Join the [Altinity Slack](https://altinity.com/slack) - Chat with the developers and other users
+* Log an [issue on GitHub](https://github.com/Altinity/helm-charts/issues) - Ask questions, log bugs and feature requests

 ## Contributing
 We welcome contributions from the community!
 If you encounter issues or have improvements to suggest, please log an issue or submit a PR.